nidran/nidran.github.io/about.md

 comments: false
 ---

 Hello!
 Hope you are having a good day!
 I am Nidhi, I am pursuing my master's at NYU Courant.
-When I'm not binge watching, I'm usually sleeping.
-Hit me up if you wana grab coffee nextdoors, discuss ML, and women rights!
+When I'm not binge watching, I'm usually sleeping. <a href ="http://linkedin.com/in/nidran/">Hit me up</a> if you wana grab coffee nextdoors, discuss ML, and women rights!